jboss-switchyard/quickstarts/jca-outbound-hornetq/Readme.md

 Introduction
 ============
 This quickstart demonstrates the usage of the JCA Component and it's reference binding feature, by binding to a HornetQ Queue.
-When service is involed the message will be sended to the queue.
+When service is invoked the message will be sent to the queue.
-This quickstart also have service binding to a HornetQ Queue.
+This quickstart also has a service binding to a HornetQ Queue.
 When you send a message into OrderService queue, corresponding OrderServiceBean#process() will be called.
 And then OrderServiceBean will forward it to the ShippingQueue or FillingStockQueue through the reference bindings.